 In Austin, the number of pedestrians killed rose from 31 in 2018 to 36 in 2019, according to Austin police data as reported by Austin American Statesman.

-Fatal Pedestrian accidents lead the news headlines too often.
-For every one of those tragic incidents are another 10 families affected by serious pedestrian injuries.
-On average, 380 Austinites are involved in serious pedestrian-vehicle crashes each year.
+Fatal pedestrian accidents lead the news headlines too often.
+For every one of those tragic deaths, ten more families are impacted by serious pedestrian crash-related injuries.

-If you or someone you know is facing the difficult recovery that comes after a pedestrian accident, read on for answers to your questions.
+Too many Austinites are involved in motor vehicle vs person walking crashes each year.
+If you or someone you know is facing the difficult recovery that comes after a pedestrian accident, read on for answers to your questions on these important topics: